Jerome, Arkansas

 Jerome is an unincorporated community and former town in Drew County, Arkansas, United States.
 On October 14, 2021, the Jerome City Council elected to surrender the town's charter and officially declared Jerome no longer in existence as an incorporated entity.
 It is now listed as a census designated place.

 The population was 24 at the 2020 Census.

 History

+The small town was formerly named Blissville after a lumber company who established the sawmill town.
 During World War II, Jerome was home to a Japanese American internment camp, the Jerome War Relocation Center (1942–1944), designed by Edward F. Neild of Shreveport, Louisiana, and later converted into a prison camp for captured German soldiers.

 Geography

 Jerome is located in the southeast corner of Drew County along U.S. Route 165, which leads north 10 mi to Dermott and south 7 mi to Montrose.
 According to the United States Census Bureau, Jerome has a total area of 0.43 km2, all land.

 Demographics

 After disincorporation, the United States Census Bureau delineated Jerome as a census designated place in the 2022 American Community Survey.